ui-schema/ui-schema/packages/docs/src/content/docs/overview.md

 A design-system bundles multiple widgets, select the design-system binding you need.

 Each widget handles it's own sub-schema, e.g. the `string` type widget only needs to know how to handle it's own string.
-[Super simple text widget example](/docs/core#simplest-text-widget)

 A match by `widget` supersedes the `type` matching, this is a simple example of a widget binding, the property name in `types` and `custom` is used for matching: